ClickHouse/ClickHouse/docs/en/getting-started/install.md

 # Installing ClickHouse

-You have two options for getting up and running with ClickHouse:
+You have three options for getting up and running with ClickHouse:

 - **[ClickHouse Cloud](https://clickhouse.com/cloud/):** The official ClickHouse as a service, - built by, maintained and supported by the creators of ClickHouse
 - **[Self-managed ClickHouse](#self-managed-install):** ClickHouse can run on any Linux, FreeBSD, or Mac OS X with x86_64, AArch64, or PowerPC64LE CPU architecture